 The greatest concern about exercising with below the neck symptoms (especially fever and body aches) is that you can develop an infection in the heart (myocarditis).
 Not good.
 It just isn’t worth it to push yourself and wind up with a damaged heart, because after all that’s not why we train!

 And if you are too sick to train – don’t stress about it.
 Seriously.
 Taking a couple of days off to get better will do nothing to hurt your fitness level.
 You can read more about how taking time off affects your fitness here.
-But if you make yourself sicker, chances are you will be out of the game for much longer, and then you really will loose that hard-earned fitness!
+Pushing through training can often end up prolonging an illness - most likely you'll be down even more days if you try to push through.
+Chances are you'll be out of the game for much longer, and then you really will lose that hard-earned fitness!